oracle-livelabs/database/sharding/raft23ai/topology/topology.md

 What happens when one of the available shard databases goes down or is taken down for maintenance?
 Failover test by stopping shard1 to create shard1 down situation.

-1. Run the below command as **oracle** user to check the status for all the containers.
+1. You can run the below command in a terminal window logged in as **oracle** user to check the status for all the containers.

     ```
     <copy>